Relational Epipolar Graphs for Robust Relative Camera Pose Estimation

 \section{Geometry-Aware Training}

 To estimate relative pose, we embed geometric structure directly into the training objective.
-Specifically, we formulate a set of core loss components that jointly enforce pose accuracy, essential matrix validity, and motion consistency.
+Specifically, we formulate a set of core loss components that jointly enforce pose accuracy, EM validity, and motion consistency.
 These components are further combined with adaptive weighting strategies, enabling the network to learn scale-aware translation while favoring minimal rotation, subject to geometric and heading constraints.
-The resulting objective comprises both convex and non-convex terms, providing a flexible and generalizable framework for geometry-aware pose regression.